Breath of Life (Erasure song)

-"Breath of Life" is a 1992 song by English synth-pop duo Erasure, released as the fourth and final single from their fifth studio album, Chorus (1991).
-It was written by Erasure members Vince Clarke and Andy Bell with additional input from Pat O'Brien.
-An uptempo synthpop song, its dance music elements were strongly accentuated for the club remixes.
+"Breath of Life" is a song by English synth-pop duo Erasure, released in March 1992 by Mute Records as the fourth and final single from their fifth studio album, Chorus (1991).
+It was written by Erasure members Vince Clarke and Andy Bell and produced by Martyn Phillips.
+An uptempo synth-pop song, its dance music elements were strongly accentuated for the club remixes.
 For the single release, it was remixed slightly, including a shortened intro.
 In the United States, it was the third single released from the album.